 Each award flight is subject to taxes and fees starting at $5.60 per person, per award.
 The final taxes-and-fee charge will be based on your trip origin and destination, which you’ll see while searching for your desired trip.

 Award flights can be booked directly through the American Airlines website after logging into your AAdvantage account, by phone, or through the free AAdvantage app, which is available in the Apple App Store and Google Play.

 Book Flights With Partner Airlines

-American Airlines has 18 partner airlines that you can book award flights with using your AAdvantage miles on aa.com, and two airline partners that you can book award flights with by phone.
+American Airlines has 19 partner airlines you can book award flights with using your AAdvantage miles on aa.com, and two airline partners you can book award flights with by phone.